The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Swap Price Models

-In Figure \ref{fi:Vola_Swap_FS} the deterministic part of the swaps volatility $S_1(t,\tau_1,\tau_2)$ is plotted as well as the deterministic part of the market price of risk $S_2(t,\tau_1,\tau_2)$.
-The parameters can be found in Table~\ref{tab:1}.
-While $S_1(t,\tau_1,\tau_2)$ is the hightest in the winter and the lowest in the summer, $S_2(t,\tau_1,\tau_2)$ has two peaks in spring and autumn when the changes in $s(u)$ are the biggest.
+In Figure \ref{fi:Vola_Swap_FS}, the deterministic part of the swap's volatility $S_1(\tau_1,\tau_2)$ is plotted with respect to the delivery time as well as the deterministic part of the market price of risk $S_2(\tau_1,\tau_2)$.
+The parameters can be found in Tables \ref{tab:1} and \ref{tab:1_FanelliSchmeck}.
+We consider a time horizon of a year including twelve delivery months.